KStocky/ShaderTestFramework/docs/Tutorial.md

 ![Assert Failed](images/PowTestAssertFailed.png)

 This is what we would expect.
 Now we know how to fix the problem.
 From here we can use "Edit And Continue".
-Edit And Continue is a feature in PIX which allows you to make shader changes from withint a capture, recompile the shader, and then rerun the PIX capture as if the original capture had those shader changes.
+Edit And Continue is a feature in PIX which allows you to make shader changes from within a capture, recompile the shader, and then rerun the PIX capture as if the original capture had those shader changes.
 So within PIX we can make the following change to the `MyPow` function:

 ```c++
 int MyPow(int num, int power)